drud/ddev-images/README.md

 Individual images can be built using `make ddev-nginx-prod VERSION=<versiontag>`

+## Testing

+Each image is intended to have a robust set of tests.
+The tests should be included in the `tests/<imagename>` directory, and should be launched with a `test.sh` in that directory.

+I'm hoping to get the current ddev-webserver-dev test converted to [BATS](github.com/bats-core/bats-core) in the course of project.

 ## Image Size comparisons (uncompressed)

 | Image           | Old size | New size | Notes                                           |